Libby Titus

-Elizabeth Titus (nee Jurist; born July 6, 1947) is an American singer, songwriter, actress, and concert producer.
+Elizabeth Titus (nee Jurist; July 6, 1947 – October 13, 2024) was an American singer and songwriter.

 Early life

-Titus was born in Woodstock, New York.
-Her studies at Bard College in upstate New York were cut short by pregnancy and marriage at the age of 21.
+Titus was born in Woodstock, New York, on July 6, 1947.
+Her studies at Bard College in Annandale-on-Hudson, New York, were cut short by pregnancy and marriage at the age of 21.

 Career

-In 1968, Titus released Libby Titus, an album of folk-rock and pop covers, on Hot Biscuit.
+In 1968, Titus released Libby Titus, an album of folk-rock and pop music covers, on Hot Biscuit.
 She continued her career, providing backing vocals for Martin Mull's debut album Martin Mull (1972), among others.
 At the same time she was developing her songwriting skills.

 Her second album, confusingly also called Libby Titus, had four high-profile producers, Phil Ramone, Robbie Robertson, Paul Simon, and Carly Simon; the last also contributed to the songwriting.
-The album was released by Columbia in 1977.
+The album was released by Columbia Records in 1977.
 It contained four songs co-written by Titus, including the one for which she is best known, "Love Has No Pride", which she wrote with Eric Kaz.
-It had already been recorded several times – most notably by Bonnie Raitt on Give It Up (1972) and Linda Ronstadt on Don't Cry Now (1973), as well as by Daryl Braithwaite whose version was a top 5 hit in Australia in early 1977.
+It had already been recorded several times – most notably by Bonnie Raitt on Give It Up (1972), Linda Ronstadt on Don't Cry Now (1973), and Tracy Nelson on "Tracy Nelson" (1974), as well as Daryl Braithwaite, whose version was a top 5 hit in Australia in early 1977.

 In the late 1970s, Titus collaborated with Burt Bacharach.
 They wrote at least five songs together, two of them ("Riverboat" and "I Live in the Woods") appearing on Bacharach's album Woman, and one ("In Tune") on his soundtrack for the film Together?
 (Amo non amo), both released in 1979.
 Titus also sang "Riverboat" and "In Tune" on these recordings.
-Carly Simon's 1979 album Spy included "Love You By Heart", a song she wrote with Titus and Jacob Brackman.
+Carly Simon's 1979 album Spy included "Love You By Heart", a song Simon wrote with Titus and Jacob Brackman.
 Titus later wrote "The Sailor and the Mermaid" with Brackman and sang it with Dr. John on the Sesame Street album In Harmony (1980).